vjcspy/metastock/README.md

 # Metastock

+[TOC]

 ## Environment

-Since **`poetry`** helps us manage environments, we no longer need to use Python virtualenv.
+Since **`poetry`** helps us manage environments, ~~we no longer need to use Python virtualenv.~~

 When creating a new project and using it with PyCharm, it will be fully integrated with the default mechanism.
 This will create a new isolated environment in the `/.cache/pypoetry/` folder.

 Lúc đó, chỉ còn trường hợp xảy ra là mình muốn thay đổi version của python.
 For more info, visit [link](https://python-poetry.org/docs/managing-environments/)